kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 According to the 2022 census in Ireland, over 2% of the population speaks poor English, unable to effectively communicate with doctors.
 Seemingly small, it translates to over around ~100k people in Ireland.

 {**Strict scheduling hours**}
-The last issue I have encountered, is that GP's often have very restrictive opening hours.
+The last issue I have encountered, is that GP's and clinics often have very restrictive opening hours.
 Many open 6 hours a day, during weekdays only.
 This means that if you have an emergency out of hours, or during the weekend, you are often left waiting until the next Monday morning just to book an appointment.

 {**Outro**}
 Well, how do we fix this.
 I would like to being with the "suite first" approach

 ## Slide 3 - "Suite 1st" Solution
 {**Unified data**}
-A suite 1st approach means moving away from disconnected hospital databases, and instead creating a unified source for a patients medical history.
+A suite 1st approach means moving away from disconnected hospital databases, and creating effectively a unified source for a patients medical history.
 By using SAP's S/4HANA Cloud, we can create a system where GP's, hospitals, and clinics are able to work together instead of apart, creating a "single source of truth".

 {**Interoperability**}
 This means interoperability, where when a GP enters data, it is instantly accessible through the HANA database by the Hospital, and vice verse.